This post will let you know what the best sim card for travelling New Zealand is for the majority of tourists.

 I first wrote this post in 2016.
-Of course, mobile phone plans change all the time and I have updated the information as of October 2018 when I brought new sim card for a few months.
+Of course, mobile phone plans change all the time.
+The information here is current as of July 2019 (including the promo code which is valid until March 31st, 2020).

 Data is the most important detail for tourists.
 Any texting and calling minutes is a bonus.

 RELATED POST: THE BEST APPS FOR TRAVEL IN NEW ZEALAND

 Each link sends you to the relevant mobile pre-paid options.
 As a tourist, you’ll need to go with a prepaid unless you’re in New Zealand for a longer period of time (6+ months) and have some kind of home base.

 The Best Sim Card for Travelling New Zealand

 Short Answer: Skinny (scroll down to see the table with their plans)